-The data in the pie graph or chart comes from Nazarene Church Growth Research office at the Global Ministry Center of the Church of the Nazarene.
+The data in the pie graph or chart comes from Church Growth Research office at the Global Ministry Center of the Church of the Nazarene.

 This data illustrates the importance of influencing children to consider making a decision to follow Christ.